-Motivating, training and communicating with our sales force are critical to our success and that of our sales force.
+Motivating, training and communicating with the sales force are critical to our success and that of the sales force.

-Motivation: Through our proven system of sales force recognition events, contests and communications, we provide incentives that drive our results.
-Motivation is driven in part by our sales representatives' desire to achieve higher levels of financial success by building their own businesses as Primerica sales representatives.
-The opportunity to help underserved middle-income households address financial challenges is also a significant source of motivation for many of our sales representatives, as well as for our management and home office employees.
+Motivation.
+Through our proven system of sales force recognition events, contests and communications, we provide incentives that drive our results.
+Motivation is driven in part by sales representatives' desire to achieve higher levels of financial success by building their own businesses as sales representatives.
+The opportunity to help underserved middle-income households address financial challenges is also a source of motivation for many sales representatives.

-We motivate our sales representatives to succeed in their businesses by:
+We motivate sales representatives to succeed in their businesses by:

-- compensating our sales representatives for product sales made by them and their sales organizations; - training our sales representatives on financial fundamentals so they can confidently and effectively assist our clients; - · reducing the administrative burden on our sales force, which allows them to devote more of their time to building a sales organization and selling products; and - creating a culture in which sales representatives are encouraged to achieve goals through the recognition of their sales and recruiting achievements, as well as those of their sales organizations.
+- compensating sales representatives for product sales made by them and their sales organizations; - training sales representatives on financial fundamentals so they can confidently and effectively assist our clients; - · reducing the administrative burden on the sales force, which allows them to devote more of their time to building a sales organization and selling products; and - creating a culture in which sales representatives are encouraged to achieve goals through the recognition of their sales and recruiting achievements, as well as those of their sales organizations.

-We conduct numerous local, regional and national meetings to help inform and motivate our sales force.
-In June 2017, we hosted our biennial international convention and associated meetings at the Indianapolis Convention Center and Lucas Oil Stadium in Indianapolis, Indiana, which was attended by approximately 40,000 people from the United States, Canada and Puerto Rico.
-Most of our new recruits and sales representatives who attended our biennial international convention did so at their own expense, which we believe further demonstrates their commitment to our organization and mission.
+We conduct numerous local, regional and national meetings to help inform and motivate the sales force.
+In June 2019, we will be hosting our biennial international convention and associated meetings at the Georgia World Congress Center and Mercedes-Benz Stadium in Atlanta, Georgia.
+In previous years, tens of thousands of sales representatives, including new recruits, have attended our conventions and associated meetings at their own expense, which we believe further demonstrates their commitment to our organization and mission.

-Training, Communication and Sales Support Tools: Primerica Online ("POL"), delivered through a secure Intranet website and a cross-platform mobile application ("Primerica App"), is our primary tool designed to support a sales and distribution model that relies on a large group of predominantly part-time sales representatives and assist them in building their own businesses.
-We provide our sales representatives with communication, training, and sales support tools on POL that allow both new and experienced sales representatives to offer financial information and products to their clients.
+Training, Communication and Sales Support Tools: Primerica Online ("POL"), delivered through a secure Intranet website and a cross-platform mobile application ("Primerica App"), is our primary tool designed to support sales representatives and assist them in building their own businesses.
+We provide sales representatives with communication, training, and sales support tools on POL that allow both new and experienced sales representatives to offer financial information and products to our clients.
 POL provides sales representatives with access to various business tracking and management tools, licensing support tools, product-specific training, and sales procedures and tools.
 Additionally, POL provides access to internal training programs and videos covering sales, management skills, business ownership, and compliance.
-We also use POL to provide real-time recognition of sales representatives' successes and scoreboards for sales force production, contests and trips.
+We also use POL to provide real-time recognition of sales representatives' successes and scoreboards for sales force production, contests, and incentive trips.
 In addition, POL is a gateway to our product providers and product support.
 Subscribers generally pay a small monthly fee to subscribe to POL, which helps cover the cost of developing new resources and maintaining this support system.
 A limited version of POL that provides access to Primerica e-mail, compliance and compensation information, newsletters and bulletins is available at no cost.